As an Amazon Associate, I earn from qualifying purchases.

 2 photos showing the process of blanching fresh brussel sprouts

-How to Reheat Frozen Brussel Sprouts
+How to Reheat Frozen Brussels Sprouts

 In most cases, you can cook the sprouts directly from the freezer.
 My favorite way to use frozen brussels is to roast them.
-You can read more about it in this guide on How to Roast Frozen Vegetables.
+You can read more about it in this guide on how to roast frozen vegetables.

 Preheat the skillet you’re using (or the air fryer) to make sure that the frozen sprouts start cooking as soon as they hit the skillet/air fryer basket.
 This will roast them instead of steaming them while they slowly heat up in a cold oven/air fryer.